 We stick to a schedule.

-A daily routine that will help us make sure everyone’s laundry is washed, lunch is packed, and toothpaste is bought.
+A daily schedule specifically for stay at home moms that will help us make sure everyone’s laundry is washed, lunch is packed, and toothpaste is bought.

 Daily Routine Examples from Famous People